First 12 things to do with your new Samsung Galaxy Z Fold 3

 Select Sunset to sunrise or Custom schedule.

-This isn't the only way that you can save battery life, but making use of Dark Mode with Samsung's AMOLED panels will go a long way.
+This isn't the only way to save battery life, but using Dark Mode with Samsung's AMOLED panels will go a long way.

 3. Multitask away